onchain-id/documentation/docs/developers/contracts/gateway.md

 );
 ```

-> Setting the expiry to `0` will make the signature valid until explicitely revoked.
+> Setting the expiry to `0` will make the signature valid until explicitly revoked.